-Braising is a great way to create tender, flavorful meat from portions of the animal that are larger and take longer to cook.
+BRAISING is a great way to create tender, flavorful meat from portions of the animal that are larger and take longer to cook.
 The meat simmers slowly in liquid, helping to break down tough fibers and extracting all the deep flavors.
 Whether it’s stock, wine, or just water, there are many great options and flavor additions.
 Although not every braise calls for it, a good way to begin is by searing the meat on all sides before adding the other ingredients.
-Braising is meant to be slow and low, but will be well worth the wait and results.
+Braising is meant to be slow and low, but the results will be well worth the wait.